norskeld/backpack/README.md

 ## Benchmarks

-Benchmarks for both size and performance can be found [here](./benchmarks/README.md).
+It's not fast, but not slow either, and performs mostly on par with the official JS implementation.
+Detailed benchmarks for both size and performance can be found [here](./benchmarks/README.md).

 ## Todo